 - Wait!
 This process will take several minutes.
 Do not close the tab or do anything until the import is complete.

 - You’re done!
 Check your site to see the changes.

-Importing Widgets Only
+Importing Widgets Only (Legacy Themes Only)

 If you already have tons of content on your site, it might actually be better to not import demo content and just import the widgets.
 Here’s how to do that:

 - You should’ve received a zip folder when you purchased your theme, something like wordpress-theme-name.zip.
 Unzip this folder.

 - Locate the folder demo-import inside and click on it.

 - Inside you’ll find all the files needed to import the demo content.
 Files with an extension of .wie are for widget settings.
 That’s what we want.

 - Go to “Import Demo Data” under Appearance in your Dashboard and scroll down and click on “Switch to manual import!”
 Click on it.

 - Under “Choose a JSON or WIE file for widget import,” upload a .wie file from your demo-import folder.
 If you want widgets from the Demo 1 layout, choose theme-name-demo-import-1.wie.
 If you want the Demo 2 layout, choose theme-name-demo-import-2.wie, etc.